wojciechowski-piotr/coders-card/content/resume.md

     jobName: IT specialist (Head of IT)
     jobDescription: "I currently work for a company that manufactures and sells tuning boxes for cars.
-My main responsibilities include: IT team management, implementing new IT systems, administration, seo and listing on ebay, amazon and emag."
+My main responsibilities include: IT team management, implementing new IT systems, administration, SEO and listing on ebay, amazon and emag."
     companyName: Power Factory Sp. z o. o.
 education: